A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 \subsection{The Dirac operator, moduli spaces of $PU(2)$ monopoles}

 We suppose $B$ is a fixed $Spin^c(4)$ connection on $S^+ \oplus S^-$ with respect to some $SO(4)$ connection on the tangent bundle $TX$, not necessarily equal to the Levi-Civita connection.
+As the particular choice of $Spin^c$ connection will be kept fixed in what follows it is suppressed from notation.
 The reason for this somewhat unusual choice will become apparent later when we are concerned with regularity in lower strata of the Uhlenbeck compactification.

 Composing the Clifford multiplication with the tensor product connection $\nabla_B \tensor \nabla_A$ yields the `twisted' Dirac operator